 - With the blade of a sharp knife parallel to the cutting board, cut chicken breasts in half horizontally.
 Place chicken pieces between two pieces of plastic wrap and, using a mallet or heavy skillet, pound to ¼-inch (0.5 cm) thickness.
 You should have 8 cutlets.

 - Working with one cutlet at a time, dip in flour, turning to coat.
-Dip in melted butter, then into bread crumbs.
-Dip again in butter, then again in bread crumbs, patting gently to adhere.
+Dip in melted butter, then into bread crumbs, patting gently to adhere.
 Place on prepared baking sheet, spacing apart.

 - Bake chicken in preheated oven for 9 minutes or until bottoms are golden brown.
 Flip cutlets and bake for an additional 8 to 9 minutes, until golden brown and chicken is no longer pink inside.
 Remove from oven.